 Best for ages: 10-16

 Why go?
 Our kids have probably learned about 9/11 in school.
-A visit to Ground Zero is your chance to help them really connect to what they've been told about that tragic day in American history.
+A visit to Ground Zero is your chance to help them really connect to that tragic day.

 What to do: Start at the National 9/11 Memorial & Museum — on Tuesday nights, starting at 5 p.m., admission is free.
-The museum’s exhibits are broken into three parts: before 9/11, during 9/11 and after 9/11.
+The exhibits are broken into three parts: before 9/11, during 9/11 and after 9/11.
 Because of the sensitive subject matter, the museum has a free downloadable guide for tips on visiting with children.
-Since the memorial is so close to Battery Park, ask the kids if they’d like to catch a ferry to the Statue of Liberty or Ellis Island.
-It’s a good way to see New York City from the water while learning about how most of us got here.
+At Battery Park, catch a ferry to the Statue of Liberty or Ellis Island.

 Where to stay: The Millennium Hilton New York Downtown is as close as you can get to the World Trade Center site without being in it.
-There’s a pool, and the property offers several packages for saving money on longer stays and getting discounts on admission to area attractions.
-Another good value is The Wall Street Inn where Wi-Fi and breakfast is free (not common in NYC), and reviews are really good for a three-star hotel.
+There’s a pool, and the property offers packages for saving money on longer stays and discounts on admission to area attractions.
+Another good value is The Wall Street Inn where Wi-Fi and breakfast is free (not common in NYC).

 More info: 911Memorial.org